 That is how SPF works.

-DKIM is an additional layer of authentication, which relies on a string of characters that look like gibberish, known as a public “key”.
+DKIM (DomainKeys Identified Mail) is an additional layer of authentication, which relies on a string of characters that look like gibberish, known as a public “key”.
 That public key lives in… wait for it… you got it!
 The TXT record in your DNS records.

 This public key is used by the inbox providers to decrypt an encrypted signature that is embedded in the email that you send out (so you do need to involve your email program for this one).

-DMARC is yet another layer of authentication, which tells the inbox providers that you publish SPF and DKIM, and what the inbox provider should do if they receive email that claims to come with you but that doesn’t pass either the SPF or the DKIM authentication checks (for example they should reject it, or put it in the spam folder, etc.).
+DMARC (Domain-based Message Authentication, Reporting and Conformance) is yet another layer of authentication, which tells the inbox providers that you publish SPF and DKIM, and what the inbox provider should do if they receive email that claims to come from you but that doesn’t pass either the SPF or the DKIM authentication checks (for example they should reject it, or put it in the spam folder, etc.).

 This is a very basic, simplified overview of SPF, DKIM and DMARC.
 The key take-away is that it’s very important to have these email authentication mechanisms set up for any and all email that you send.
-If you would like assistance checking to make sure that your email authentication is set up correctly, or assistance in getting it set up, authentication analysis and set-up assistance is included with our monthly services!
+If you would like assistance checking to make sure that your email authentication is set up correctly, or assistance in getting it set up, authentication analysis and set-up assistance is included as part of our all inclusive, all-you-can-eat, month to month service!